The Best Food Sensitivity Test 2023

 • Wheat

 Insider Tip: Celiac-related antibodies may not show up if you've gone more than a few months without eating any gluten.
-Talk to your doctor about safely reintegrating small amounts of gluten into your diet to get an accurate result.
+We recommend speaking with your doctor about safely reintroducing gluten into your diet to get an accurate result.

-Everlywell’s tests are both convenient and easy to use.
-You can take the test from the comfort of your home, send in your sample, and wait for your report.
-One of our testers received lots of communication from Everlywell after ordering the test, including tracking info and further information about the test.
-The test took one week to arrive.
+Our testers repeatedly report that they feel Everlywell’s tests are both convenient and easy to use.
+As with myLAB Box tests, you can take your Everlywell test from the comfort of your home, send in your sample, and wait for your report.
+Our testers appreciated how communicative Everlywell was after ordering the test — you receive multiple emails (and texts) keeping you up-to-date, including tracking info, further information about the test, a notification when your sample reaches the lab, and so on.

 Best Food Sensitivity Test